-Additionally, you should see if your employer will help to cover all or some of the cots of graduate school.
+Additionally, you should see if your employer will help to cover all or some of the cost of graduate school.
 Many employers will pay for part or all of your tuition.
 The programs that cater to professionals are structured a bit differently so that you can handle working and going to school at the same time.
 You may also opt to work while completing your graduate degree in a traditional program.
 You may need to find a more flexible job that will work around your schoolwork.

 Use Private Student Loans as a Last Resort

 Once you have determined how much funding you will receive, you need to consider how much money you need to borrow.
 You should start by using your Stafford loans, and then turn to private lenders if you have to.
 Be sure that you are going into a field that will make the degree worth having.
 It doesn’t make sense to borrow $60,000 in order to raise your current salary by only a few thousand each year.
 You want your salary to be able to handle the student loan payments for you.